 Ready to try it out?
 Awesome – let’s run down keyword mapping in a nutshell.
 The best way to track everything is via a spreadsheet, identifying each URL on your website and which keywords you want to track on that page.

-1. Work out which keywords you’re already ranking well for
+1. Work out which keywords your site currently ranks for on Google

-Using Google Analytics, identify which keywords each page on your website is already ranking well for.
-Track all of this on your spreadsheet, including each page’s URL and H1, the primary keyword you’re ranking for, and your secondary keywords.
+Identify which keywords your site’s pages are already ranking for by using Google Analytics.
+Track all of this on your spreadsheet, including each page’s URL and H1, the primary keyword your site is ranking for, and your secondary keywords.

 2. Use a keyword research tool to identify your gaps